Valkimani/Easy-to-use-budget-app/README.md

 # Easy-to-use-budget-app

-This is an example of a Progressive Web Application with detailed steps to make it fully functional.
+This is an example of a Progressive Web Application.

-## Functionality
 The app is Progressive because it can be used offline which ensures better visibility and no need for an app store.

-## Tools
+## Tools and functionality
 Manifest: Communicates with the browser about the app and how it should behave when installed on a desktop.
 Service-worker: Scripts running in the background.
 Cache API: Provides the offline experience.